AdMoR/admor.github.io/_posts/2022-04-24-Regularization and tricks for shape generation.markdown

 ```
 For the sake of simplicity, we use VGG_16 as both the content and style network.

-However the style and content layer might probably be different.
+However, the style and content layer might probably be different.
 Conv2_2 might be the style one and Conv4_3 might be the content one.
 We also need to introduce a style image that will dictate its properties through the style loss.